 Frequently Asked Questions

-The Lumen Index helps teams monitor external company change across a customer or account portfolio.
-These are the questions we hear most often from buyers evaluating onboarding, signal coverage, and workflow fit.
+The Lumen Index helps teams augment customer portfolio reviews with enriched account context.
+These are the questions we hear most often from buyers evaluating fit, onboarding, workflow, and delivery options.

 How is this different from a customer health score?